Gene Kelly: 1958–1996: After MGM

+In 1974, he appeared as one of many special narrators in the dancing compilation film That's Entertainment!
+Kelly was then picked to direct and co-star in its 1976 follow-up That's Entertainment, Part II alongside longtime friend Fred Astaire.
+The film would mark the pair's last on-stage performance together, and Astaire's final dance number in the public eye at the age of 76.

 Kelly was a guest on the 1975 television special starring Steve Lawrence and Eydie Gormé, "Our Love Is Here to Stay," appearing with his son, Tim, and daughter, Bridget.
 He starred in the poorly received action film Viva Knievel!
 (1977), with the then high-profile stuntman, Evel Knievel.
 Kelly continued to make frequent TV appearances.
 His final film role was in Xanadu (1980), a flop despite a popular soundtrack that spawned five Top 20 hits by the Electric Light Orchestra, Cliff Richard, and Kelly's co-star Olivia Newton-John.
 In Kelly's opinion, "The concept was marvelous, but it just didn't come off."

 In 1980, he was invited by Francis Ford Coppola to recruit a production staff for American Zoetrope's One from the Heart (1982).
 Although Coppola's ambition was for him to establish a production unit to rival the Freed Unit at MGM, the film's failure put an end to this idea.
 In November 1983 he made his first Royal Variety Performance before Her Majesty Queen Elizabeth II, at London's Theatre Royal.
 Kelly served as executive producer and co-host of That's Dancing!
 (1985), a celebration of the history of dance in the American musical.
 Kelly's final on-screen appearance was to introduce That's Entertainment!
 III (1994).
 His final film project was the animated film Cats Don't Dance, not released until 1997, for which Kelly acted as an uncredited choreographic consultant.
 It was dedicated to his memory.